epadam/Machine-Learning-Tutorial-Demo-Resources/Multimodel.md

 # Integration of CV and NLP

-## Image and Video Content Understanding
+## Image and Video Content Understanding, Reasoning and Analysis

 ### Image/Video Captioning